neoncom/monaco-editor-combined/README.txt

 only build this project on posix systems because monaco import paths contain backslashes when built on windows

+make sure you have correct version of node that vscode contributing guide recommends (e.g. use nvm, that can switch node versions at will)

 prerequisite: install yarn from official source

 clone this repo first and update submodules recursive